grand-stack/grandstack.io/docs/guide-schema.md

 sidebar_label: Schema Design
 ---

 The goal of this guide is to explain how to design your GraphQL schema for use with GRANDstack and neo4j-graphql.

-We use "neo4j-grapqhl" to refer to the various Neo4j GraphQL integrations such as [neo4j-graphql.js](), [neo4j-graphql-java](neo4j-graphql-js.md), and the [Neo4j GraphQL database plugin](neo4j-graphql-plugin.md) While the examples in this guide reference neo4j-graphql.js the same concepts apply to the other implementations of neo4j-graphql.
+> We use "neo4j-graphql" to refer to the various Neo4j GraphQL integrations such as [neo4j-graphql.js](neo4j-graphql-js.md), [neo4j-graphql-java](https://github.com/neo4j-graphql/neo4j-graphql-java), and the [Neo4j GraphQL database plugin](neo4j-graphql-plugin.md)

+While the examples in this guide are specific to neo4j-graphql.js the same concepts apply to the other implementations of neo4j-graphql.
 We also discuss some best practices for schema design and common patterns for considerations such as implementing custom logic.

 ## Three Principles of neo4j-graphql

+It's important to understand the goals and advantages of using neo4j-graphql.

 1. GraphQL type definitions drive the Neo4j database schema.
 2. A single Cypher database query is generated for each GraphQL request.
-3. Custom logic can be added with `@cypher` GraphQL schema directives to extend the functionality of GraphQL.
+3. Custom logic can be added with `@cypher` GraphQL schema directives to extend the functionality of GraphQL beyond CRUD.

 ### GraphQL Type Definitions Drive The Database

 ![GraphQL type definitions](/docs/assets/img/type-defs.png)

-A major benefit of using neo4j-graphql is the ability to define both the database schema and the GraphQL schema with the same type definitions. neo4j-graphql can also automatically create Query and Mutation types from your type definitions that give you instant CRUD functionality.
+A major benefit of using neo4j-graphql is the ability to define both the database schema and the GraphQL schema with the same type definitions. neo4j-graphql can also automatically create `Query` and `Mutation` types from your type definitions that provide instant CRUD functionality.
 This GraphQL CRUD API can be configured and extended.

 ### A Single Cypher database query is generated for each GraphQL Request

 ![GraphQL type definitions](/docs/assets/img/cypher.png)

-Since we use GraphQL type defintions to define the database schema, neo4j-graphql can generate a Cypher query to resolve any arbitrary GraphQL request.
+Since GraphQL type definitions are used to define the database schema, neo4j-graphql can generate a single Cypher query to resolve any arbitrary GraphQL request.
 This also means our resolvers are automatically implemented for us.
 No need to write boilerplate data fetching code, just inject a Neo4j driver instance into the request context and neo4j-graphql will take care of generating the database query and handling the database call.
-Additinoally, a single Cypher query is generated, resulting in a huge performance boost and eliminating the n+1 query problem.
+Additionally, since a single Cypher query is generated, this results in a huge performance boost and eliminates the n+1 query problem.

 ### Defining Custom Logic With `@cypher` Schema Directives

 ![GraphQL type definitions](/docs/assets/img/cypher-directive.png)

 Since GraphQL is an API query language and not a database query language it lacks semantics for operations such as aggregations, projections, and more complex graph traversals.
-We can extend the power of GraphQL through the use of [`@cypher` GraphQL schema directives]() to bind the results of a Cypher query to a GraphQL field.
-This allows us to express complex logic and can be used on a Query or Mutation field to define custom data fetching or mutation logic.
+We can extend the power of GraphQL through the use of [`@cypher` GraphQL schema directives](neo4j-graphql-js.md#cypher-directive) to bind the results of a Cypher query to a GraphQL field.
+This allows for the expression of complex logic using Cypher and can be used on Query and Mutation fields to define custom data fetching or mutation logic.

-For more on how neo4j-graphql aims to solve some of common problems that come up when building GraphQL APIs [see this post.](https://blog.grandstack.io/five-common-graphql-problems-and-how-neo4j-graphql-aims-to-solve-them-e9a8999c8d43)
+> For more on how neo4j-graphql aims to solve some of the common problems that come up when building GraphQL APIs [see this post.](https://blog.grandstack.io/five-common-graphql-problems-and-how-neo4j-graphql-aims-to-solve-them-e9a8999c8d43)

 ## What is a GraphQL schema?

-A GraphQL schema defines the types and the fields available on each type, including references to other types.
-A GraphQL schema includes two special types `Query` and `Mutation` the fields of which define the entry points for the schema.
-In typical GraphQL implementations the Query and Mutation types must be defined by the developer, however in our case neo4j-graphql.js will handle generating CRUD queries and mutations based on our type definitions.
-We do however have the ability to define custom queries and mutations by either using a `@cypher` schema directive in our type definitions,effectively annotation the schema with a Cypher query, or implementing the resolver in code.
+A GraphQL schema defines the types and the fields available on each type, which can include references to other types.
+A GraphQL schema includes two special types `Query` and `Mutation`, the fields of which define the entry points for the schema.
+In typical GraphQL implementations the `Query` and `Mutation` types must be defined by the developer, however in our case neo4j-graphql.js will handle generating CRUD queries and mutations based on our type definitions.
+We do however have the ability to define custom queries and mutations by either using a `@cypher` schema directive in our type definitions, effectively annotation the schema with a Cypher query, or implementing the resolver in code.
 See below for examples of each of those approaches.

 ## Graph Thinking

-The [official guide to GraphQL](https://graphql.org/learn/thinking-in-graphs/#shared-language) makes the observation that **your application data is a graph** and GraphQL models your business domain as a graph, which in the client presents an object-oriented like approach to data where objects reference other types, creating a graph.
+The [official guide to GraphQL](https://graphql.org/learn/thinking-in-graphs/#shared-language) makes the observation that **your application data is a graph**.
+GraphQL allows you to model your business domain as a graph, which in the client presents an object-oriented like approach to data where objects reference other types, creating a graph.
 However, as GraphQL is data layer agnostic, the guide says developers are free to implement the backend however they wish.
-Well if we use a graph database on the backend, we don't need a mapping and translation layer, instead the type definitions can drive the database data model.
+When GraphQL is used with a graph database such as Neo4j, we don't need a mapping and translation layer to translate our datamodel, instead the GraphQL type definitions can drive the database data model.
 The graph model of GraphQL translates easily to the labeled property graph model used by Neo4j and other graph database systems.

 ### Nodes, relationships, and properties.